 This is a basement, there’s no doubt.
 There are old doors leaning up against the walls.
 An old wooden ladder hangs on one wall.
 Below it sits a framed painting.
 There’s a walk-in cooler at the bottom of the stairs and all the accoutrements required to run a modern bar with multiple tap lines.
 Running alongside the lanes is a small room with decorative molding around the door and around a window opening out to the lanes.
 Inside there’s some super-old wallpaper.

-So, does Regano see these lanes reopening and within three years?
+So, does Regano see these lanes reopening?

 "Here’s the thing, when this was an operation, there was no walk-in cooler," she says.
 "There was maybe one or two taps upstairs on that lower end.
 The upper end didn’t even have a bar when my dad bought the place.
 Now, I have four compressors, the walk-in cooler.
 You know all of this stuff would have to go somewhere ... and it generates so much heat in the summertime.

 "The other issue is all of this steam pipes and electrical.
 These are older ones," she says pointing to dusty conduit connecting bulb-less light fixtures affixed to the ceiling.
 "These are probably dead, but who knows?
 I know I had these put in.
 The newer stuff you can tell but it’s almost like you have to go around with a tester to find out if there’s anything alive in there.
 The steam pipes sometimes have asbestos wrapped on them."

 But, you can tell that she likes the idea at least a little.